txyon/MoNE_Portfolio/README.md

 The code is designed to do a single bias recording at a time (diff_off or diff_on).
 Starting at the greatest threshold (255), the Bias is reduced by one each pass until either it reaches one (this is user-defined) or a timeout error occurs.
 The timeout error is caused by excess data being too large for the USB to transfer.
 This error would permanently be flagged as the biases approached one, as each bias reduction would result in pixels becoming more and more sensitive, causing hot pixels.

 The code below shows a small portion (2 states) of the state machine.
 The script continuously rolls over each if statement, waiting for the corresponding flag to be raised.
-For instance, the flag recording will be equal to 1 during the recording phase.
+For instance, the flag recording will equal one during the recording phase.
 Therefore, each time the script runs over the first line "if recording == 1:" the packets are loaded into the array "packetdata".
 The point of this code is for the machine not to have heavy operations to carry out so that much processing can be put into the transfer of data.
 However, writing events to an array and then to a list became exponentially more burdensome because of the increasing data-filling "reclist" for each iteration.

 ```py
     if recording == 1:                                    # check recording status